 These orders are issued to prevent harm or abuse that is carried out at the victim’s place of work.

 Elder Abuse Restraining Order

 These protective orders are issued to protect a person aged 65 or older from harm or abuse.
 This type of order can also be granted to victims with certain disabilities.

-The Hurwitz Law Firm helps clients in the Los Angeles Area with Restraining Orders
+The Hurwitz Law Group serves clients in the Los Angeles, California Area with Restraining Orders

-If you or someone close to you is in need of a criminal or civil restraining order, it is best to have a qualified attorney help to compile and present your evidence to a judge.
-If you are in danger of imminent harm, it is important that a lawyer who specializes in applications for restraining orders take your case immediately.
-The Hurwitz Law Firm will provide you with the representation and counsel necessary to process protection order applications, and see the process out from start to finish.
+If you or someone close to you is in need of a criminal or civil restraining order, it is urgent that you have an attorney compile and present your evidence to a judge.
+If you are in danger of imminent harm, it is important that a lawyer who focuses in filing restraining orders take your case immediately.
+The Hurwitz Law Firm Group provides the representation and counsel necessary to process protection order applications, and see the process out from start to finish.